railsrumble/railsrumble.github.com/rules.markdown

 At the conclusion of the judging period, an overall top ten ranking (places 1 through 10), solely based on combined rankings from all competitor judges, will be revealed as the winners.

 Public judges are members of the general public that have registered with Rails Rumble to participate in judging.
-Public judging will also occur from October 20th, 2014 until October 24th, 2014.
+Public judging will also occur from November 9th, 2015 until November 15th, 2015.
 These public judges will award a single "Public Favorite" award.

 Further, a "Solo" award will be given to the team with a single member that has the highest competitor judged rank.